megler/wordle/README.md

 What was the most satisfying part of this assignment?

 After having spent the past 2 weeks at work creating a complete frontend application (Angular) for large scale budgeting, I have to say Wordle was HARD.
 So many edge cases.
 Especially without having a framework to abstract out the hard stuff.
 It was very satisfying doing this the hard way and seeing it come together.
 Plus confetti is cool. ;-)

+The other satisfying part was using portions of JS I never use in a framework.
+Promises (I use RXJS in real life) are the big one, but there were also interesting JS methods like `Array.isArray(result)` and `hasOwnProperty` which I haven't come across the need to use yet at work.
+They were super cool to use here.